dcalixto/punching_bag/README.md

 ## Installation

-1. Add PunchingBag to your `shard.yml`:
+1. Add Punching Bag to your `shard.yml`:

 ```yaml
 dependencies: